Thursday, June 13, 2013

-Of the existing homes sold in May, 28.3 percent were properties that had been foreclosed on during the past year.
-That was down from 30.3 percent in April and down from 35.3 percent a year ago.
-Last month’s figure was the lowest for any month since foreclosure resales made up 23.7 percent of the resale market in December 2007.
-California’s all-time high for foreclosure resales was 58.5 percent in February 2009.
+Of the existing homes sold last month, 11.4 percent were properties that had been foreclosed on during the past year – the lowest level since foreclosure resales were 9.4 percent of the resale market in August 2007.
+Last month’s figure was down from 13.5 percent in April and from 28.5 percent a year earlier.
+Foreclosure resales peaked at 58.8 percent in February 2009.

-Short sales – transactions where the sale price fell short of what was owed on the property – made up an estimated 18.1 percent of the homes that resold last month.
-That was the same as the month before and up from 17.6 percent a year earlier.
+Short sales - transactions where the sale price fell short of what was owed on the property - made up an estimated 17.7 percent of the homes that resold last month.
+That was the same as in April and down from an estimated 23.7 percent a year earlier.

-The typical mortgage payment that home buyers committed themselves to paying last month was $1,006.
-That was up from $997 the prior month and down from $1,026 a year earlier.
-Adjusted for inflation, last month's typical payment was 55.9 percent below the 1989 peak of the prior real estate cycle, and 64.3 percent below the 2006 peak of the current cycle.
+The typical mortgage payment that home buyers committed themselves to paying last month was $1,227.
+That was up from $1,157 in April and up from $1,006 a year earlier.
+Adjusted for inflation, last month's typical payment was 46.7 percent below the 1989 peak of the prior real estate cycle, and 56.8 percent below the 2006 peak of the current cycle.

 DataQuick monitors real estate activity nationwide and provides information to consumers, educational institutions, public agencies, lending institutions, title companies and industry analysts.